20591 - COMPUTER PROGRAMMING AND DATABASE SYSTEMS

 - Exercises (exercises, database, software etc.)

-Exercises consist in programming assignments to be done in class under the supervision of the Instructor and Teaching Assistants.
+- Exercises consist in programming assignments to be done in class under the supervision of the Instructor and the Teaching Assistants, or at home.
+Solving this assignments improves understanding of the theoretical concepts and complements them with hands-on knowledge of the programming tools and techniques.

 |Continuous assessment||Partial exams||General exam|